dwoz/salt-rekey/README.md

 ## Configuration

-This script should be run from the salt master itself.
+This script should be run from the Salt master itself.
 It uses the following environment variables which may be set:

 Variable name|Description|Default